-You can complain in person at [any of our offices / our office], by phone, in writing, email or via our complaints form [LINK if available].
+You can complain in person at [any of our offices/our office], by phone, in writing, by email or by completing our complaints form [LINK if available].

-It is usually easier for us to resolve complaints if you make them quickly and directly to the service concerned.
+It is easier for us to resolve complaints if you make them quickly and directly to the service concerned.
 So please talk to a member of our staff at the service you are complaining about.
 Then they can try to resolve any problems on the spot.